DataDog/browser-sdk/packages/logs/README.md

 ### Custom logs

-After the Datadog browser log SDK is initialized, send a custom log entry directly to Datadog with the API:
+After the Datadog browser logs SDK is initialized, send a custom log entry directly to Datadog with the API:

 ```
 logger.debug | info | warn | error (message: string, messageContext = Context)